MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -ShowOpenInDesktopOptionForSyncedFiles

-The ShowOpenInDesktopOptionForSyncedFiles setting (set to false by default) displays the "Open in desktop" option when users go to SharePoint or OneDrive on the web and open the shortcut menu for a file that they’re syncing with the OneDrive sync app.
+The ShowOpenInDesktopOptionForSyncedFiles setting (set to false by default) displays the "Open in desktop" option when users go to SharePoint or OneDrive on the web and open the shortcut menu for a file that they're syncing with the OneDrive sync app.

 The valid values are: